DianeCho/book-search-fullstack-capstone/README.md

 * --------> User can add book review to favorites

 # User Stories
-* As a user I want to quickly understand the purpose of the site in order to use it to create a shopping list.
+* As a user I want to quickly understand the purpose of the site in order to use it to find books.
 ![Landing page screen shot](https://github.com/DianeCho/shopping-list-node-capstone/blob/master/github-images/pic1.png)
-* As a user I want to be able to login so I can return to the site and view saved recipes to favorites.
+* As a user I want to be able to login so I can return to the site and view saved books to favorites.
 ![Landing page screen shot](https://github.com/DianeCho/shopping-list-node-capstone/blob/master/github-images/pic2.png)
-* As a user I want to search for recipes that I would like to create a shopping list for.
+* As a user I want to search for books and add to their favorites.
 ![Landing page screen shot](https://github.com/DianeCho/shopping-list-node-capstone/blob/master/github-images/pic3.png)
-* As a user I want to select recipes or just recipe that I would liket to create a shopping list for.
+* As a user I want to select the books added to their favorites and edit by adding or removing books from list.
 ![Landing page screen shot](https://github.com/DianeCho/shopping-list-node-capstone/blob/master/github-images/pic4.png)
-* As a user I want to be able to edit my shopping list, save to my favorites so I can revist later or print the list.
+* As a user I want to be able to review books from their list and keep track of books that the user read.
 ![Landing page screen shot](https://github.com/DianeCho/shopping-list-node-capstone/blob/master/github-images/pic5.png)

 ## Screenshots